 After around half an hour we spotted a hazy horizon with a stretch of the blue sea but still no glimpse of the prismatic village.

 Soon we found a parking for Popeye Village and parked our car.
 In the parking stood a small house which had a ticket counter and an information center.
 Just beside it was the Popeye’s boat.

 We sauntered around a bit before heading to the village entrance.
 Around the corner of the road, we drove through were a couple of people standing at the edge of the road and peering down and we thought to have a look too.
 And we stood spellbound and bewitched by the vistas which looked as much surreal as a fairytale.

 The edge of the road we stood overlooked the anchor bay.
 And the colorful little village of Popeye with around 20 vibrant wooden cottages perched beautifully on the slopes of the hill.

 Popeye Village is also known as Sweethaven Village based on the fictional village of Sweethaven where the sailor Popeye arrives looking for his lost father.
 Popeye Village which is open all through the year (but with different opening times check here) is an open-air recreation center for a quality family time.

-The visitors can also hop onto one of the boats and take a 15-minute boat ride around the bay admiring the mesmerizing beauty of popeye village and its surrounding.
+The visitors can also hop onto one of the boats and take a 15-minute boat ride around the bay admiring the mesmerizing beauty of Popeye village and its surroundings.